Algebraic interpretation of discrete families of matrix valued orthogonal polynomials: -module

 \subsection{Free modules}

-In Section 3 our focus will be on free modules and according to the previous discussion they are of the form $V^n$.
-Free modules admits bases that will be called $M_n(\dC)$-bases to avoid confusion with vector spaces bases on $V^n$.
+In Section 3 our focus will be on free modules $V^n$.
+Free modules admit bases that will be called $M_n(\dC)$-bases to avoid confusion with vector spaces bases on $V^n$.
 For the ring $M_n(\dC)$ all bases have the same cardinal called the rank of $V^n$.

 \begin{lemma} If $V^n$ is a free module of $M_n(\dC)$ and $e_i=(e_1^i,\ldots, e_n^i)$ is a $M_n(\dC)$-basis of $V^n$ then the family $(e_i^j)_{i,j}$ is a basis of $V$. \end{lemma} \begin{proof} This is a direct consequence of equation \eqref{eq:MnActionOnVn}.
 Indeed, any element in $V^n$ can be written in a unique way as